Amoswachira/Developer-Hub/README.md

 # Developer-Hub
-Build using MERN (Mongo, Express, React and NodeJS.)
+Build using the MERN (Mongo, Express, React and NodeJS.) stack.

 *Authentication using Passport.js